88 Online Therapy Tips (Get Better Results and Save Money)

 62. Take a break sometimes.

 You don’t need to wait for a scheduled vacation to take a week off.
 There’s a rhythm to therapy, and sometimes you need a rest.
-Let your therapist know if you need to skip a session to let some of your latest insights sink in.
+Let your therapist know if you need to skip a session to let some of your latest insights sink in or because you just don’t have the bandwidth for therapy that week.

 63. Think about what you’re working on in therapy, but don’t overthink it.

-You might be tempted to keep turning the same thoughts over and over after a session, but your brain works better when you can take your mind off of your problems.
+You might be tempted to keep turning the same thoughts over and over after a session, but your brain works better when you take breaks from thinking about your problems.
 While you daydream or think about something else, your subconscious can resolve problems you couldn’t consciously figure out.

 64. Do something that scares you.